 - Suppose a satisfying truth assignment T exists for φ . - Collect one node from each triangle whose literal is true under T. - The choice is arbitrary if there is more than one true literal. - This set of m nodes must be independent by construction. - Literals x and $\neg x$ cannot be both assigned true.

 Other INDEPENDENT SET-Related NP-Complete Problems

-Corollary 33 4-DEGREE INDEPENDENT SET is NP-complete.
+Corollary 34 INDEPENDENT SET is NP-complete for 4-degree graphs.

-Theorem 34 INDEPENDENT SET is NP-complete for planar graphs.
+Theorem 35 INDEPENDENT SET is NP-complete for planar graphs.